 The BS program is for students interested in biomedical sciences such as chemistry, biology, mathematics, computer science, and public health.
 BS students will complete additional required course work in the natural sciences, mathematics, or computer sciences with their public health course work.

-Not sure yet if declaring a major is the right path for you?
-Don’t worry.
-Through The College of Liberal Arts and Sciences, we offer the Public Health Interest Designation.
-This is for students who are not sure if they want to declare public health as a major or who don’t qualify for direct admission to the BA or BS degree programs.
+The Public Health Interest Designation is for students who are not sure if they want to declare public health as a major.
 Students who are interested in public health may be eligible to apply to the College of Public Health’s undergraduate degree programs if they meet the standard admission requirements.

 Undergrad to Grad Degree Programs